kiri-thornalley/kiri-thornalley.github.io/_pages/about.md

 If you have the URL for this website, you've probably also got a copy of my CV.
 This website is currently intended to function as a complete, significantly more interactive version of my academic CV.

-Interests include attempting to learn far more languages than I can ever reasonably hope to attain fluency in -